agencyenterprise/aeboilerplate/README.md

 2. Install [heroku cli](https://www.npmjs.com/package/heroku) using npm
 3. Run `heroku login` and fulfill with your login data.
 4. Run `heroku create` to create a random named app or run `heroku create APP_NAME_HERE` to set a name to your application.
 Save your application url for further use.
 5. Open your app in the [heroku apps dashboard](https://dashboard.heroku.com/apps), go to the resources tab and search for [postgres](https://elements.heroku.com/addons/heroku-postgresql) in the add-ons, select it and confirm clicking on provision.
 It'll automatically create an [environment variable](https://devcenter.heroku.com/articles/config-vars) in your app called DATABASE_URL which means your app has now access to a database.
-You don't need to worry about your krei project configuration as it's already prepared to use the DATABASE_URL environment variable.
 6. Open now the settings tab in your app dashboard, click on the reveal vars button in the Config Vars item and add the following variables with their respective values:

    - LINKEDIN_ID: client id created in the [LinkedIn developer page](https://www.linkedin.com/developer/apps)